 I hope to see you in the class at the London Guitar Institute:

-Media and Legal Notice: Most guitar images on this page were borrowed from Wikipedia (for the purpose of educational demonstration)
+Media and Legal Notice: Most guitar images on this page were borrowed from Wikipedia (for educational demonstration)